svrashank/Mumbai_Weather_Analysis-Time-series-/README.md

     4. Tmax
     5. precp
 * Parsed the time column to get day,week,year information.
 * Further seperated the data into 3 major seasons over 3 decades
+* Built a custom imputer that fills in the missing values for temperature of a day with the average temperature of that week.
 * Calculated mean temperature for:
      1. Specific Year
      2. For a specific season of that year